caitecoll/alexa_connect2017/README.md

 }
 ```

 In the example above, our "slots" array is empty, meaning that this intent does not need or expect additional information from the user in order to complete the request.
-However, maybe the next version of our app could support a second request that allows users to hear stories from their city.
+However, maybe the next version of our app could support a second intent that allows users to hear stories from their city.
 In that case, our intent schema might look something like this:

 ```json
 {